triptease/docs/cross-domain-analytics.md

 **NB: This applies even if you are using subdomains like: `www.hotel.com` and `book.hotel.com`.**

-The division is arbitrary because the hotel controls content on both domains, and ideally it would just be a single domain.
+The division is arbitrary because the hotel controls content on both domains, ideally it would just be a single domain and if this was the case, referrer information and communication between pages would just work.

 However, it is possible to re-enable communication between the two domains, and in effect create a single security barrier around the outside of the two domains.